2023 Most Popular General Visual & Performing Arts Bachelor's Degree Schools in the Southeast Region

 Read full report on General Visual & Performing Arts at Full Sail University

-Out of the 68 schools in the Southeast Region that were part of this year’s ranking, George Mason University landed the # 3 spot on the list.
-Located in the suburb of Fairfax, GMU is a public college with a fairly large student population.
+A rank of #3 on this year’s list means George Mason University is a great place for general visual and performing arts students working on their bachelor’s degree.
+Located in the large suburb of Fairfax, GMU is a public college with a very large student population.

 Of the 101 students majoring in visual arts at GMU, 32% are male and 68% are female.